The Other Side of the Wind isn’t a novelty item, but a work of anguished art that’s worthy of its creator.

 Thanks, Criterion, for keeping the film's mystique of fakery alive.

-F for Fake is one of the more wistfully humorous of Orson Welles’s wrestlings with reality.
+The film is one of the more wistfully humorous of Welles’s wrestlings with reality.